kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 #### Phase 1
 - Implement the feature only for volumes that are backed by PersistentVolumeClaims with `ReadWriteOncePod` access mode.
   Such volumes can be used only in a single pod and two pods can't ever conflict when using it.
-- Collect metrics of how many other pods would fail because they use a RWO/RWX volume that's used by a pod with different SELinux context on the same node.
+- Collect metrics of how many other pods would fail because they use a RWO/RWX volume that's used by a pod with different SELinux label on the same node.
   TBD: create Info level alert ("please consider re-architecting your app not to share volumes this way and/or report it to sig-storage")?
 This phase can go Beta (be enabled by default) or even GA without breaking anything.